semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 - Historical scanning
 </details>

-Additionally, the Semgrep team maintains and contributes to premium rules, known as Pro rules, specifically making use of the advanced analyses listed here.
+Additionally, the Semgrep team maintains and contributes to premium rules, known as Pro rules, that specifically make use of the advanced analyses listed here.

 </div>
 </div>